oskwys/neuro-symbolic-ai.github.io/_posts/2023-02-22-nlp-ai-conferences.md

 </script>

 <p style="font-size: 16pt;">
-    This is a list of important conferences and journals that you may want to submit your papers to, ordered by the closest deadline. <br/>
+    This is a non-exhaustive list of important conferences and journals that you may want to submit your papers to, ordered by the closest deadline.
+Use the provided submission template and create your code repository based on the <a href="/kb.html#h-Publications" style="color: darkslateblue;">examples</a>.<br/>
     Deadlines closer than a month are marked in <span style="color: #CC0000;">red</span>.
 </p>